 Did you know that teeth can die?
 Once dying tooth symptoms begin, you may only have a few days to seek treatment, so it's important to understand why teeth die, signs of a dead tooth and treatment options for this condition.

-What Are The Signs Of Dead Teeth?
+What are The Signs of Dead Tooth?

-Healthy teeth have a soft tissue called pulp in their centers.
+Healthy teeth have a soft tissue called pulp in their centres.
 The pulp contains the nerve tissue and blood vessels that keep the tooth alive.
 The pulp extends from the crowns of the teeth to the tips of their roots.

 The pulp can become injured.
 When it gets damaged and can't repair itself, it may die.
 When the pulp dies, the tooth becomes dead or non-vital.

 There are many ways your pulp can become injured.
 Cracked teeth or deep cavities are two causes.
 When you crack a tooth, bacteria from your mouth can access your pulp.
 Deep cavities can also let bacteria reach the pulp.
 In both situations, the pulp can become infected and die.

 Pain doesn't always occur when a tooth dies.
 Some people don't experience pain and may be completely unaware that their tooth has died.
 Regular dental check-ups are essential to identify these asymptomatic dead teeth.

 Signs of a dying or dead tooth can include:

 - Pain in the affected tooth when biting or chewing